Illinois Valley

 Crews pave South Main Street on Tuesday, Aug.
 13, 2024 downtown Princeton.

-Construction at the downtown intersection of Main and Peru streets in Princeton will wait to spring.
+Construction at the downtown intersection of Main and Peru streets in Princeton will wait until the spring.

-City Manager Theresa Wittenauer said Monday with winter weather just around the corner the Illinois Department of Transportation requested to suspend the work to the spring season.
+City Manager Theresa Wittenauer said Monday that with winter weather just around the corner, the Illinois Department of Transportation requested to suspend the work until the spring.

-Princeton was able to resurface Main Street in the downtown this summer.
+Princeton was able to resurface Main Street downtown this summer.

 As part of the agreement, Princeton will pay an estimated $43,250, or as much may be needed to match the required funding to complete the project, from the general fund.

-As part of the cost share, the state will provide more than $700,000 toward the project and the federal government will provide about $175,000 with the total project estimated to come in just less than $1 million.
+As part of the cost share, the state will provide more than $700,000 toward the project, and the federal government will provide about $175,000, with the total project estimated to come in at about $1 million.

 Princeton extends enterprise zone

 The Princeton City Council voted in favor of extending its enterprise zone for Bartlett Grain Co.
-LLC located on the south side of 1745 N. Ave., east of Route 40 and the railroad tracks.
-The $50 million project is anticipated to bring 25 to 30 jobs.
+LLC, located on the south side of 1745 N. Ave., east of Route 40 and the railroad tracks.
+The $50 million project is expected to bring 25 to 30 jobs.
 It will include a rail spur capable of holding about 125 rail cars.
-The rail cars will be loaded at the Bureau County site with grain to be shipped to Mexico, Mayor Ray Mabry said.
+The rail cars will be loaded at the Bureau County site, with grain to be shipped to Mexico, Mayor Ray Mabry said.

 De-annexation to help with solar project